ionutboangiu/docs/docs/installation.rst

 Creating Your Own Packages
 --------------------------

-After compiling the source code, you may choose to build your own packages.
+After compiling the source code, you may choose to create your own packages.

 For Debian-based distros:
 ~~~~~~~~~~~~~~~~~~~~~~~~